LeonardoLAraujo/ecv-component/README.md

 ## Case Study

 For about a month, several studies and tests were carried out to find a way to streamline the development process for creating layouts.
-Various templates and web layout types were analyzed, and some were selected to be reconstructed using the <a href="#md:ecv-components">**ECV Component**</a> structure.
+Various templates and web layout types were analyzed, and some were selected to be reconstructed using the <a href="https://leonardolaraujo.github.io/ecv-components/index.html">**ECV Component**</a> structure.

 ## Why use ECV Component?

 It became evident that with every new project created, everything had to be rebuilt, including recreating some components that had already been developed in past projects.
-To solve this problem, the <a href="#md:ecv-components">**ECV Component**</a> library was developed.
+To solve this problem, the <a href="https://leonardolaraujo.github.io/ecv-components/index.html">**ECV Component**</a> library was developed.
 The name originated from the abbreviated letters
-<br>**(E C V)** which stand for **Elementos de Componentização Visual — A name that highlights the creation of reusable visual components**.
+<br>**(E C V)** which stand for **Visual Componentization Elements — A name that highlights the creation of reusable visual components**.

 ## Installation
 ```typescript